matplo/fod/services/web/project/pages/example.md

 group: info
 ---

-# Welcome to My Example Page
+# Welcome to An Example Page

 This is some **Markdown** content.
-You can write Markdown here and Flask-FlatPages will render it.
+Write Markdown here and Flask-FlatPages will render it.

 # This is another section